ChenBaiyang/CAREA/README.md

 * en_all_attrs_range: the range code of attributes in target KG (EN).

 ## Citation
-If you found this model or code useful, please cite it as follows:
+If you found this model or code useful, please download the citation data from https://doi.org/10.1155/2020/6831603, or cite it as follows:
 ```
 @article{CAREA,
   author = {Chen, Baiyang and Chen, Xiaoliang and Lu, Peng and Du, Yajun},